shhhkun/SmartMirror/mobile_app/MainApp/README.md

 Next steps:
 - make some more of the connection process automatic. like getting system connected info. reduce the number of buttons and steps needed.
    - the bonded > connected flow still works if you system connect in Lightblue.
+   - connecting while already connected seems to be fine. so doesn't matter if this gets called again
+   - can maybe do some refactoring with all this stuff when I add in the event handlers for the ble manager events.

 - add event handeler for disconnect events in the ble manager.
 - figure out how to encode/decode more complex data